SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   <!--TODO: ISSUE #35: Mapping EPP code to HTTP status codes -->
 Restful EPP and HTTP protocol are both an application layer protocol, having their own status- and result codes.
 The endpoints described in (#command-mapping) MUST return HTTP status code 200 (OK) for successful requests when the EPP result code indicates a positive completion (1xxx) of the EPP command.

 When an EPP command results in a negative completion result code (2xxx), the server MUST return the HTTP status code 422 (Unprocessable Content).
-A more detailed explanation of the EPP error MUST be included in the message body of the HTTP response, as described in [@!RFC9110], byut only when this is permitted for the used HTTP method.
+A more detailed explanation of the EPP error MUST be included in the message body of the HTTP response, as described in [@!RFC9110], but only when this is permitted for the used HTTP method.
 Errors related to the HTTP protocol MUST result in the use of an apropriate HTTP status code by the HTTP server.
 An error or problem while processing one request MUST NOT result int he failure of other independent requests using the same connection.

 The client MUST be able to use the best practices for RESTful applications and use the HTTP status code to determine if the EPP request was successfully processed.
 The client MAY use the well defined HTTP status code and REPP-Eppcode HTTP header for error handling logic, without having to parse the EPP result message.